Moderator: Community Team

 Timminz wrote:By that logic, you eat babies.

-got tonkaed wrote:Having said that, I have never been to a protest where there werent people from the other side heckling you, flipping you off, slighting your intelligence and attacking your character for protesting.
+Yes, but have you been to a protest, where, afterwards, it's widely reported that the protestors are morons by not only certain media outlets, but also be politicians.
+I find it very fascinating that Congresspeople who have not actually read the healthcare bill will fire off on demonstrators as being uninformed or misinformed.
+Again, not picking sides, just saying...got tonkaed wrote:Having said that, I have never been to a protest where there werent people from the other side heckling you, flipping you off, slighting your intelligence and attacking your character for protesting.
 Politics, even when following the rules is a bit of a contact sport.

 Cindy Sheehan was called "unpatriotic" when she publicly expressed her disapproval of Bush and his choice to go to war.
 A war that had more protestors voice their opinion against it by marching in the streets than any event ever before... and it happened anyways.Night Strike wrote:When Sheehan protested the war, they were patriotic dissenters.